jrgrant/hass_ids_hyyp/README.md

 - Adjustable polling time
     - For use with "GSM Modules"
         *The IDS GSM Modules seem to have a monthly limit of 50MB and a certain daily limit.*
-        - Polling interval can be adjusted to once every 120 minutes or "Never*" - User can select the value at integration's "Configure"
+        - Polling interval can be adjusted to once a day or "Never*" - User can select the value at integration's "Configure"
         - Immediate updates are still done when any action (Arm, disarm, bypass, etc.) is performed
             - Refresh button can also be used for immediate update.
         - *Never is approximately 1 week between polls.
 - Refresh button which forces an update from IDS.
     - `button.[site_name]_refresh_button` queues an immediate update from the IDS servers.
+- `sensor.[site_name]_ids_poll_interval` shows the current poll time to IDS in seconds.
+(Useful for GSM users to confirm settings)

 - Supports multiple sites and multiple partitions which are linked to your IDS Hyyp account.
 - Supports the "Alarm Control Panel" entity which is part of home assistant